Trionium/PIC-Libraries/LCD/README.md

 # LCD Library for 8-bit PIC

-This is a powerfull library for 8-bit **PIC** microcontrollers writen in **XC8** language.
+This is a powerful library for 8-bit **PIC** microcontrollers writen in **XC8** language.
 You can use it in 8-bit microcontroller with small changes.
 Create project in **MPLAB IDE** and follow steps below.

 [For read post about this visit our site.](https://trion-projects.blogspot.com/2020/01/lcd-interfacing-with-pic-using-xc8.html)